A proof of Dunfield-Gukov-Rasmussen Conjecture: Introduction

 \begin{introproposition} The~homology theories $\ourQHone$ and $\homologyglzero$ coincide.
 Hence, $\ourQHone$ is a~knot invariant if\/ $\scalars$ is a~field. \end{introproposition}

 We expect the following to be true.

 \begin{introconjecture} If\/ $\scalars$ is a~field of characteristic $0$, then $\ourQH$ is a~knot invariant for any $\qnt$. \end{introconjecture}

 In the~next step we analyse the~Bockstein spectral sequence associated with the~specialization of $\ourQH$ at $q=1$.
 Note that this spectral sequence preserves the~Alexander grading.
 To be more precise, we fix an arbitrary field $\mathbb K$ and work over the principal ideal domain $\mathbb K[q,q^{-1}]$.
-Thanks to Proposition~\ref{prop:ourQ-vs-gl0} we can identify the~first page of our spectral sequence with $\homologyglzero$ and by \eqref{OSG} the~last page, which is the~free part of $\ourQH\otimes \mathbb K$, is isomorphic to $\HFK$ (compare this with Proposition \ref{prop:BocksteinConvergesq1}).
+Thanks to Proposition~\ref{prop:ourQ-vs-gl0} we can identify the~first page of our spectral sequence with $\homologyglzero$ and by \eqref{OSG} the~last page, which is the~quotient of $\ourQH\otimes \mathbb K$ by its torsion submodule, is isomorphic to $\HFK$ (compare this with Proposition \ref{prop:BocksteinConvergesq1}).

 \begin{introtheorem} Assume that $\mathbb K$ is a~field and $K$ is a~knot represented by a~braid closure $\bdiagram$.
 Then the~$(q\mapsto 1)$ Bockstein spectral sequence applied to $\ourQ(\bdiagram; \mathbb{K}[q, q^{-1}])$ has $\homologyglzero(K;\mathbb K)$ as its first page and converges after finitely many steps.
 The last page is (non-canonically) isomorphic to $\HFK(K; \mathbb K)$. \end{introtheorem}